ahoymrag/ahoymrag.github.io/dayTime/# Thursday - 10_3-24.md

 ### Newsletter
 - [ ] Download graphics
 - [ ] Reread the draft
-- [ ] Send test to Mike
+- [x ] Send test to Mike
-- [ ] Look for import list
+- [ x] Look for import list
-- [ ] Get a solid ready-to-go draft of the newsletter while at the coffee shop
+- [x ] Get a solid ready-to-go draft of the newsletter while at the coffee shop

 ### Trailer
 - [ ] Sound enhancements